 Sharing vehicles, in order to reduce climate impact and make better use of centrally located space that is currently used for parking, is a growing trend that urban planners throughout Europe are seeking to develop.
 In Gothenburg, the EC2B concept has already been successfully established in the newly built Housing Association Brf Viva, as part of the EU-project IRIS Smart Cities.
-In the project MoJo the service will be developed further.
+With the MoJo project, the service will be further developed.

 The goal is to demonstrate the concept for a year and a half, in close collaboration with service providers, property owners and employers, on the campus area in Johanneberg.
-In a first phase, between 300-500 users will have access to the service, which will include physical resources such as electric bikes and cars (including the already existing electric car-pool Move About) at four hubs located on campus, as well as access to public transport.
+In a first phase, 300-500 users will have access to the service, which includes vehicles such as electric bicycles and electric cars (including the existing electric car-pool Move About).
+The vehicles are gathered around four mobility hubs around the campus, but the service also offers travelling by public transport.
 The MoJo project also includes preparing for a possible commercial procurement of a joint mobility service in the area after the end of the project period.

 The project MoJo is a collaboration between EC2B, Chalmers University of Technology, Chalmersfastigheter, Akademiska Hus, HSB, Johanneberg Science Park and Smart Resenär i Sverige.
 It is coordinated by EC2B and goes on between November 2019 and October 2021.
 The Swedish Energy Agency is contributing with just over SEK 1.6 million.